himanshukrabc/Obsidian/Operating Systems/Virtualisation.md

 	- instruction pointer - The instrcution the process is currently executing.
 	- Stack and Heap pointer - location of the stack and the heap.
 	- File discriptors - Where to read, write output and errors.
-##### Time Sharing
-- OS can preemptly stop a process and make another process run.
-This leads to multiple processes sharing the CPU.
-This is called Time Sharing.
-##### Context Switching
-- Whenever a process is preempted, all data(registers etc) related to it has to be moved out of the memory and stored elsewhere.
-- The data of the to-be-run process has to copied in.
-This is called context switching.
-- It is a costly process for the CPU to perform.
 #### Process States
 - **Running**: Process is running on a processor.
 - **Ready**: Process is ready to run but for some the OS has chosen not to run it at this given moment.